 The lender must document eligible compensating factors to support a debt ratio waiver.
-Agency approval of a lender's request for the Total Debt ratio to exceed 41 percent may be granted if all of the following conditions are met:
+Agency approval of a lender's request for debt ratio waiver may be granted if all of the following conditions are met:

-- Acceptable ratio thresholds are met: - The maximum PITI ratio cannot exceed 34 percent, and - The maximum TD ratio cannot exceed 44 percent; - The validated credit score of all applicants is 680 or greater; - At least one of the acceptable compensating factors listed below is identified.
+- Acceptable ratio thresholds are met: - o The maximum PITI ratio cannot exceed 32 percent, and - o The maximum TD ratio cannot exceed 44 percent; - The credit score of all applicants(s) is 680 or greater; - At least one of the acceptable compensating factors listed below is identified.
 Supporting documentation is provided to the Agency and maintained in the lender's permanent file.
-Acceptable Compensating Factors and Supporting Documentation: - Accumulated savings or cash reserves available post loan closing are equal to or greater than three months of PITI payments.
+Acceptable Compensating Factors and Supporting Documentation includes: - Accumulated savings or cash reserves available post loan closing are equal to or greater than three months of PITI payments.
 Documentation may include a verification of deposit (VOD) or bank statements that meet the requirements of Chapter 9.
-Cash on hand is not eligible for consideration as a compensating factor.
+Cash on hand is not eligible for consideration as a compensating factor. - The applicant(s) (all employed applicants) has been continuously employed with their current primary employer for a minimum of two years.
+A Request for Verification of Employment (VOE) (Form RD 1910-5, comparable HUD, FHA, VA or Fannie Mae form, or other equivalent), or a VOE prepared by an employment verification service (e.g., The Work Number.) must be provided.
+Applicants that have received Social Security benefits or retirement income for two years may utilize this compensating factor with documentation to support the history of receipt of benefits.
+This compensating factor is not applicable for self-employed applicants.